 - Videos from the TikTok portal are available as a new embedding source in the block editor

-In addition, the usability of Gutenberg has been optimized in some places, for example by making it easier to select multiple blocks or to navigate using the tab key.
+The usability of Gutenberg has also been optimised in some areas, for example by making it easier to select multiple blocks or to navigate using the tab key.
 The latter now also works within the sidebars of the blocks.

 Tip: If you are looking for information on the future roadmap of WordPress, visit the blog of the German-language WordPress project.
-Or the page https://de.wordpress.org/about/roadmap/.
+Or visit https://de.wordpress.org/about/roadmap/.

 Changes for developers